Skip to main content

 • charging cable

-• microSD card with the software for ROSbot
+• microSD card with the software (for ROSbot 2R)

 • USB to Ethernet adapter

-Additionally, to launch a robot for the first time you will need:
+Additionally, to launch the robot for the first time, you will need:

 • a screwdriver